Terminating employment in the Netherlands

-As an expert employment lawyer, I am often asked how employers can terminate the employment of their employees in the Netherlands.
-This is a complex area of law, and it's important to get it right.
-In this article, I will provide a comprehensive overview of exactly what you need to do when terminating an employee in the Netherlands.
+If you want to terminate an employee in the Netherlands, you must follow specific rules under Dutch employment law.
+As an employment lawyer in the Netherlands, I am often asked how employers can lawfully end the employment relationship.
+In this article, I will provide a practical overview of exactly what you need to do when terminating an employee in the Netherlands.

-The most important thing to remember is that there are various rules and regulations governing termination procedures in Holland which must be always followed.
-It's essential to understand your rights as an employer – but also those of your staff – so that any dismissal is done legally and fairly.
+The most important thing to remember is that there are various rules and regulations governing the dismissal procedures in the Netherlands (ontslagprocedures) which must always be followed.
+You need to understand your rights as an employer - but also those of your staff - so that any dismissal is done legally and fairly.

-In order to make sure you don't fall foul of the Dutch laws on firing employees, I have provided detailed guidance on everything from deciding who should take responsibility for dismissals, to putting together the necessary paperwork.
-Read on for more information about how best to terminate an employee in The Netherlands.
+To make sure you do not fall foul of the Dutch laws on firing employees, I have provided detailed guidance on everything from deciding who should take responsibility for dismissals, to putting together the necessary paperwork.
+Read on for more information about how best to terminate an employee in the Netherlands.

 The Dutch employment law system is composed of a combination of statutory, contractual and collective bargaining arrangements.
 Employment contracts are the foundation for most employer-employee relationships in the Netherlands.
 They define both parties' rights and obligations throughout the duration of their work relationship, as well as upon its termination.
-Employees enjoy robust legal protection under Dutch law, including safeguards against wrongful dismissal.
+Employees enjoy strong legal protection under Dutch law, including dismissal protection (ontslagbescherming) and safeguards against wrongful dismissal.
 Collective bargaining agreements may also provide additional benefits to employees above those granted by individual employment contracts or national labor laws.

 Under Dutch law, employers must adhere to a certain dismissal procedure and consider specific termination criteria/ obligations when dismissing an employee.
 This is essential for the employer to avoid potential liability from wrongful job dismissals and the obligation to pay high severance payments.
 Generally speaking, however, employers must follow certain steps during the dismissal process, such as: develop a valid reason and proof of that; offer employees sufficient time to respond (if appropriate); review any defense or counterproposal put forward by employees; make sure that all associated severance requirements have been met; provide necessary documentation of proper grounds for dismissal.